 Free Fall (2013) by Stephen Lacant

-For those who like to watch Max Riemelt on Sense 8, the german actor plays Kay in this incredible and tense film about a straight, married, father and policeman who ends up falling in love for one of his co-workers.
-If turning this man’s life upside down is not enough, the film also portrays masculinity in a very interesting way, questioning the unknown side of male’s sexuality, the emotional affect through the flesh and the love of people over gender.
-Probably the most spicy film of the list, Free Fall gets closer to become a GLBT classic each day that passes.
+For those who like to watch Max Riemelt on Sense 8, the German actor plays Kay in this incredible and tense film about a straight, married, father and policeman who ends up falling in love for one of his co-workers.
+If turning this man’s life upside down is not enough, the film also portrays masculinity in a very interesting way, questioning the unknown side of male’s sexuality, the emotional effect through the flesh and the love of people over gender.
+Probably the spiciest film of the list, Free Fall gets closer to become a GLBT classic each day that passes.

 Tom at the Farm (2013) by Xavier Dolan